felixwellen/synthetic-geometry/SyntheticGeometry/ProjectiveSpace.lagda.md

   ℙ = 𝔸ⁿ⁺¹-0 / (pulledbackRel fst linear-equivalent)

 ```

 Construct an open covering by affine schemes.
+We will fix an index i and construct U i as an qc-open by the relation

+ x ∈ U i ⊆ ℙⁿ ⇔ x i ∈ k ˣ

+For the proof that U i is equivalent to 𝔸ⁿ and therefore affine,
+we will use an intermediate type given by

+ embedded-𝔸 :≡ Σ[ x ∈ 𝔸ⁿ⁺¹ ] x i ≡ 1r

 ```agda
   module _
     (i : Fin (n + 1))